Social Democratic Party (Portugal): Back in opposition (2015–2024)

-Marcelo Rebelo de Sousa, party leader between 1996–1999 and President of the Republic since 2016.
+Marcelo Rebelo de Sousa, party leader between 1996–1999 and President of the Republic between 2016–2026.

 The second PSD/CDS government was duly formed and took the oath of office on 30 October 2015, but fell after a no-confidence motion was approved two weeks later.
 Its 11 days of rule make it the shortest-lived government since Portugal has been a democracy holding free elections.
 After that, the PSD returned to the opposition benches, and the Socialist Party was able to form an agreement with BE and CDU to support a PS minority government led by António Costa.
 Pedro Passos Coelho continued as party leader, but a weak opposition strategy led to bad polling numbers for the PSD.
 All of this culminated with the results of the 2017 local elections.
 In these elections, the PSD achieved their worst results ever, winning just 98 mayors and 30 percent of the votes.
 Passos Coelho announced he would not run for another term as PSD leader.
 On 13 January 2018, Rui Rio defeated Pedro Santana Lopes by a 54 to 46 percent margin and became the new party leader.
 After 10 years of Cavaco Silva as President of the Republic, the PSD-supported candidate, Marcelo Rebelo de Sousa, was elected President in 2016, and reelected in 2021.

 In order to avoid bankruptcy due to mounting debt, in 2017, the party, alongside the Portuguese Socialist Party, the Portuguese Communist Party, BE and the ecologist party PEV, voted in favour of abolishing party fundraising limits, thereby opening all Portuguese parties to private political donorship, that they are not obligated to disclose.
 The new proposal was reluctantly approved by the Portuguese president Marcelo Rebelo de Sousa.